 - ½ block of a 16 oz. package of refrigerated organic silken tofu, or 8 oz. of MORI-NU non-GMO soft silken tofu, *excess water drained [OR for a slightly thicker version use 8 oz. of MORI-NU brand non-GMO firm silken tofu and for a super thick version that's best for pasta/potato salads use 8 oz. of MORI-NU brand non-GMO extra firm silken tofu]

-- 2 tbsp unsweetened, plant-based milk (Ensure you are using an oil-free milk; use a nut-free milk to keep this recipe nut-free)
+- 2 tablespoon unsweetened, plant-based milk (Ensure you are using an oil-free milk; use a nut-free milk to keep this recipe nut-free)

-- 2 tbsp aquafaba (liquid from canned chickpeas)
+- 2 tablespoon aquafaba (liquid from canned chickpeas)

-- 1 tsp fine sea salt or kosher salt, divided
+- 1 teaspoon fine sea salt or kosher salt, divided

-- ¼ tsp ground mustard (aka dry mustard, mustard powder)
+- ¼ teaspoon ground mustard (aka dry mustard, mustard powder)

 - Open the package of silken tofu and carefully remove the block.
 Transfer the block to a plate and cut it in half.
 Keep half on the plate and store the other half in an airtight container in the fridge for future use.
 Leave the tofu on the plate for 5-10 minutes to remove any excess water.
 Carefully hold onto the tofu and tilt the plate over the sink to drain the water off the plate.